IObundle/iob-yolo/README.md

 - **yolo_sw_full:** Full execution of the YOLO pipeline (image resize, tiny-yolo CNN and detections).
 Goal: baseline for hardware acceleration of full YOLO pipeline.
 - **versat_test:** performs one 3D convolution with 5 input FMs of 5x5 and kernels of 3x3.
 Goal: verify deep_versat pipeline is working.
 - **yolo_hw_full:** Full execution of YOLO pipeline using versat.
 Goal: adapt yolo-sw code to be easily accelerated by versat.
+- **new_versat_test:** Computing yolov3-tiny layer 1 output with nSTAGES of nYOLOvect each.
+Goal: verify new versat is working.